sikegame/udacity-p4/README.md

 ## Design Decisions

-Session and Speaker models were created with reusability and accessibility in mind.
+Session and Speaker model classes were created with reusability and accessibility in mind.

 Session entity has eight properties: name, speakers, highlights, session date, session time, duration, session type and location.
 For the session date and time fields, I used DateProperty and TimeProperty respectively because they make query easier.
 The speaker field can store multiple speakers, and it takes Speaker object key (speaker's email address) as an identifier.